rsmusllp/king-phisher/docs/source/client_gui/gobject_signals.rst

 object.
 These signals can be used by the client API to subscribe to specific events.

+.. py:function:: campaign-changed(campaign_id)

+   This signal is emitted when campaign attributes are changed.
+Subscribers to this signal can use it to update and refresh information for the modified campaign.

+   :param str campaign_id: The ID of the campaign whose information was changed.

 .. py:function:: campaign-set(campaign_id)

    This signal is emitted when the user sets the current campaign.
 Subscribers